SoftcodingForYou/NeuriGUI/README.md

 # Neuri GUI

-Neuri is an EEG board developed by Helment.
-This GUI is working with Neuri versions 1.x and 2.x.
-The GUI has the following features:
+print(«Hello Volt»)

+A graphical interface for electrophysiological biosensors that allows you to:
 1. Set multiple parameters for real-time signal visualization
 2. Forward the signal (raw) in to a serial port located at 127.0.0.1:XYZ.
 This allows you to connect any of your applications to the GUI and to work with the acquired signal in real-time.
 3. Store the data in an open text format for offline analysis (default: "Helment_[datetime].txt")

 ![Main view of GUI](./neuri/assets/Neuri_GUI_main_window.png)

-Watch the introdction on Youtube:
+Watch the introduction on Youtube:

 [![Watch the introdcution](https://img.youtube.com/vi/8DbGR9KUszQ/hqdefault.jpg)](https://www.youtube.com/embed/8DbGR9KUszQ)